Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/lab-libraryshare.md

 ---

-You can use the **TfsConfig Lab /LibraryShare** command to add, remove, or edit the assignment of a library share from System Center Virtual Machine Manager (SCVMM) to a team project collection.
+You can use the **TfsConfig Lab /LibraryShare** command to add, remove, or edit the assignment of a library share from System Center Virtual Machine Manager (SCVMM) to a project collection.
 You can also use this command set properties that are specific to Visual Studio Lab Management and to display the library shares that are currently assigned to a collection in Lab Management or to display all the library shares in SCVMM.